kasramp/kasramp/README.md

 # Hi, I'm Kasra 👋

 Software engineer with 12+ years building backend systems.
-I specialize in Java & Spring Boot but I'm equally at home in a terminal configuring OpenBSD.
+I specialize in Java & Spring Boot but I'm equally at home in a terminal configuring OpenBSD and Linux (BTW I use Arch 😅)

 Blogger since 2013 over at [Geeky Hacker](https://geekyhacker.com) and running the [OpenBSD Guy YouTube channel](https://www.youtube.com/@TheOpenBSDguy) since 2021.